demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Dev1A3-LethalFixes/README.md

   - [Host] Fixed the host's rank not syncing to clients on initial join.
     - The same as [RankFix](https://thunderstore.io/c/lethal-company/p/Glitch/RankFix/).
   - [Host] Fixed stormy weather only working for the first stormy day of each session if items are left outside.
+  - [Host] Fixed stormy weather breaking after an item is destroyed.
   - [Client] Fixed the start lever cooldown not being reset on the deadline when attempting to route to the company after attempting to go to a regular moon.
   - [Client] Fixed the terminal scan command approximate value calculation to use the scrapValueMultiplier and exclude items inside the ship.
   - [Client] Removed shadows from the fancy lamp & apparatus to improve performance.